TianDongL/VideoSyncMaster/README_EN.md

 ### Option 1: Run from Source (Recommended for Devs/Linux)

-1.  **Start Frontend UI**:
+1.  **Start Application**:
+    Run the following command in the project root.
+The UI will launch and automatically spawn the python backend:
     ```bash
-    cd ui
     npm run dev
     ```
-    The Electron window will launch and automatically spawn the Python backend.

-    *Note: You can manually run the backend for testing via `python backend/main.py --action test_audio`.*
+    > **Note**: Ensure your Python environment is correctly set up in `backend/` or valid in system PATH.

+2.  *(Optional) Test Backend Manually*:
+    To debug the backend independently:
+    ```bash
+    python backend/main.py --help
+    ```

 ### Option 2: Build Installer (Windows)